llewelld/countdown/README.md

 This ordering was chosen to match the order the numbers are presented on the TV show.
 Makes it easier to enter them while watching the program.

-Here's an example from a [classic Coundown game](https://youtu.be/DYW1c41Aw0U?t=10m03s):
+Here's an example from a [classic Countdown game](https://youtu.be/DYW1c41Aw0U?t=10m03s):

 ```
 python countdown.py 6 5 75 25 100 50 814